ModelOriented/shapviz/README.md

 [`CatBoost`](https://github.com/catboost) is not included, but see the vignette how to use its SHAP calculation backend with {shapviz}.

+Multiple "shapviz" objects can be glued together, see Vignette "Multiple shapviz objects".

 ## Installation

 ``` r